 What are the best counters for Regirock in Pokémon Go?

-As a pure Rock type, Regirock takes double damage from Fighting, Ground, Steel, Water, and Grass type attacks.
+As a pure Rock type, Regirock takes super effective damage from Fighting, Ground, Steel, Water, and Grass type attacks.
 It is capable of dealing Rock, Fighting, Normal, and Electric type damage.
-If it is possible to do so safely, coordinate with your fellow Raiders to focus on Water or Grass types with Mega Blastoise or Mega Venusaur and you'll be golden.
+If it is possible to do so safely, coordinate with your fellow Raiders to focus on Water or Grass types with Mega Blastoise, Mega Venusaur, or Mega Gyarados and you'll be golden.
 If you cannot coordinate safely or don't have the Mega Energy to spare, there are still plenty of winning teams.